Superficial Safety Alignment Hypothesis: Appendix: Less is More for Safety Alignment

 \textbf{Evaluation Metrics}.
 The primary metrics used in safety evaluation are the \textit{Attack Success Rate (ASR)} and the \textit{Dangerous Score}.
 For AdvBench, we compute ASR using both the keyword-matching method and the judgments from Llama3-Guard, with a higher ASR indicating that the model is more vulnerable to adversarial attacks.
 For the HEx-PHI dataset, we compute both the average dangerous score and the proportion of highly dangerous responses (score of 5) as evaluated by GPT-4.
 Additionally, we also calculate the ASR on HEx-PHI using Llama3-Guard to allow for a model-centric safety evaluation.
 These metrics provide a comprehensive understanding of how freezing safety-critical components impacts both general safety and the model’s robustness to adversarial inputs.
 We evaluate the performance of these models across safety and utility benchmarks, comparing them to models that undergo full fine-tuning (with no frozen components).
-As reported in Table~\ref{tab:2}, freezing safety-critical components significantly preserves the model’s safety guardrails, even after fine-tuning.
+As reported in Table~\ref{tab:safety_evaluation_sec4}, freezing SCU significantly preserves the safety performance under model fine-tuning.